Trump imposes new U.S. sanctions on Iran's supreme leader, other top officials

 “Anybody who conducts significant transactions with these sanctioned individuals may be exposed to sanctions themselves,” the White House said.

-Some policy analysts say that earlier sanctions issued under Trump’s “maximum pressure” campaign are why Iran has felt compelled to adopt more aggressive tactics as its economy feels the crunch.
-The Trump administration wants to force Tehran to open talks on its nuclear and missile programmes and its activities in the region, saying the 2015 deal did not go far enough.

 Tensions worsened in May when Washington ordered all countries to halt imports of Iranian oil.
-Iran says it will not be forced to the negotiating table.

 “We call on the regime to abandon its nuclear ambitions, change its destructive behaviour, respect the rights of its people, and return in good faith to the negotiating table,” Trump said in a statement.